-Consistent with our commitment to effective stakeholder consultation, the draft plan has been prepared by the Victorian Fisheries Authority in consultation with a stakeholder-based Victorian Corner Inlet Fishery Management Plan Steering Committee, with input from Seafood Industry Victoria, commercial licence holders, VRFish, FutureFish, Traditional Owners, and other key stakeholders.
+The Plan has been prepared by the Victorian Fisheries Authority in consultation with the Victorian Corner Inlet Fishery Management Plan Steering Committee, made up of representatives from Seafood Industry Victoria, commercial licence holders, VRFish, Futurefish Foundation, Traditional Owners, and other key stakeholders.

-I would like to thank members of the Steering Committee for the sustained effort put into working through some complex issues and the strong leadership they have all shown.
-Stronger partnerships have been formed between various stakeholders and I would particularly like to acknowledge the commercial and recreational representatives who have come together with a common interest in ensuring sustainable management of fishing in Corner Inlet.
+I extend my sincere thanks to members of the Steering Committee for the sustained effort put into working through some complex issues and the leadership they have shown.
+Stronger partnerships have been formed between various stakeholders and I would like to acknowledge the commercial and recreational representatives who have come together with a common interest in ensuring sustainable management of fishing in Corner Inlet.

-I would also like to thank others who provided their expert advice including research scientists from Deakin University, Melbourne University, Yarram Yarram Landcare, Parks Victoria and various other interested stakeholders throughout the process.
+I would like to thank others who provided their expert advice including research scientists from Deakin University, Melbourne University, Yarram Yarram Landcare, Parks Victoria and various other interested stakeholders throughout the process.
+I would also like to thank those who provided feedback during the public consultation period.

 The Corner Inlet commercial fishery is Victoria's third most valuable fishery with a Gross Value of Production of approximately \$3 million.
 It supports local businesses and regional employment across South Gippsland and more broadly.
-The reputation of Corner Inlet seafood is building, and has become one of Australia's most prized, sustainable sourced, fresh, quality seafood and is available in some of Australia's best restaurants.
+The reputation of Corner Inlet seafood is building, and has become one of Australia's most prized, sustainable sourced, fresh, quality seafood sources and is available in some of Australia's best restaurants.